totalblank/Zettelkasten/6 - Main Notes/Journal.md

 # Get going, there's no time

 Make the plan and stick to it unless something unavoidable happens.
 Never lose sight of the focus.
 There is no time.
+I am not get going.

+# The only choice

+The only option left is to make a routine and stick to it.
+I have been saying this for a while now, but I haven't been doing anything about it.

+I never make generic comments.
+I know myself and everything about myself.
+I don't need to know anything else.
+I don't need to know what others think.
+I only need to focus on myself.
+Let's remember what Sun Wukong said,

+	Come at me, all of you